Army Reserve Soldiers take the oath at 2024 Chicago Auto Show

-Army Reserve Soldiers, representing a variety of military occupational specialties, from a religious affairs specialist to an infantryman, pause for a photo after a re-enlistment ceremony with Brig.
-Gen. Geoffrey Norman, Director, Next Generation Combat Vehicle Cross Functional Team, at the Chicago Auto Show on February 13, 2024 at McCormick Place.
+CHICAGO - Brig.
+Gen. Geoffrey Norman, Director, Next Generation Combat Vehicle Cross Functional Team, delivered the oath of re-enlistment to six Army Reserve Soldiers during the Chicago Auto Show on, February 13, 2024, at McCormick Place.

+Norman traveled to Chicago to support ongoing Army recruiting efforts, meet with military leaders in Chicago and participate in a briefing at the Army Enterprise Marketing Office.

+“It’s an honor to be part of this event.
+Re-enlisting Soldiers brings the most joy to any leader.
+These Soldiers are essential in moving forward and retaining quality Soldiers to keep our ranks full,” Norman said.
+“We have everybody from a railway specialist to an infantryman.
+It’s an honor to be part of an event that allows these Soldiers to continue to serve.
+They are demonstrating ‘Be All You Can Be’ in the Army.”

 |Date Taken: